-I have been told that we could not substitute resource taxes for value-added taxes because resource rents are a small portion of GDP while value added accounts for nearly all of GDP.
+I have been told that we could not substitute resource taxes for value-added taxes because resource rents are a small portion of GDP while value-added accounts for nearly all of GDP.
 You have to put the tax where the money is, I am told.
-But this is confusion between what is taxed and what the tax is paid with.
+But there is confusion between what is taxed and what the tax is paid with.
 All taxes are paid out of total income (money is fungible).
 But the question is, what is the tax proportional to—income or resource use?
 It makes much more sense for taxes to fall on resource use than on income.
 A resource tax falls on all citizens in proportion to their resource consumption, how much of a burden they impose on the biosphere, and not according to how much value they add to the resources necessarily extracted.
 Also, resource taxes are harder to evade than income taxes because, unlike resource depletion, income is not an easily measured physical quantity, but an abstract concept subject to manipulation by lawyers and accountants.

-As to the reasonable objection that a resource tax is regressive with respect to income, that can easily be remedied by some combination of the following: (a) retaining an income tax on higher incomes, (b) spending the tax revenue progressively, including by abolishing existing regressive income taxes such as the payroll tax, (c) instituting a significant and progressive inheritance tax.
+As to the reasonable objection that a resource tax is regressive with respect to income, that can easily be remedied by some combination of the following: (a) Retaining an income tax on higher incomes, (b) spending the tax revenue progressively, including by abolishing existing regressive income taxes such as the payroll tax; and (c) instituting a significant and progressive inheritance tax.
 Some object, less reasonably, that higher resource prices due to a resource tax will put us at a competitive disadvantage in international trade.
 But then so does an income tax, and it is not clear that there would be any net difference between the two in raising the same amount of revenue.
 In fact, any internalization of environmental and social costs would also raise prices and thereby create a trade disadvantage relative to countries that did not internalize those costs.
 However, the first rule of efficiency is to count all costs, not to run a trade surplus based on standards-lowering competition to externalize costs.

-So why not shift the tax base from value added (earned income) and on to that to which value is added (natural resource throughput)?
+So why not shift the tax base from value-added (earned income) and on to that to which value is added (natural resource throughput)?
 This would help us to count all costs and minimize depletion and pollution.
-It would stop penalizing the desired creation of value added by taxing it.
+It would stop penalizing the desired creation of value-added by taxing it.
 It would reduce unemployment.
-It would use the revenue from natural resource taxes to substitute that from the eliminated value added taxes.
+It would use the revenue from natural resource taxes to substitute that from the eliminated value-added taxes.
 The first value-added taxes to be eliminated would be the most regressive ones, thereby serving both efficiency and equity.
-This seems such an obvious improvement that one wonders why economists remain so in thrall to value-added taxation?
+This seems such an obvious improvement that one wonders why economists remain so in thrall to value-added taxation.